vsillah/JuliesFamily/replit.md

 **Implementation**: Replit Auth with OpenID Connect (November 2025).
 **Architecture**: Passport.js with per-domain OIDC strategies, PostgreSQL session storage (`connect-pg-simple`), automatic access token refresh, secure cookies, and protected routes.
 **Authentication Flow**: Standard OAuth flow with user upsert (using email as conflict target) into the database and session creation.
+**Session Persistence**: Cookie security set to 'auto' to work with Replit's HTTPS proxy, with 'trust proxy' enabled.
+CSP headers from infrastructure are removed to allow legitimate external resources (Google Fonts, Cloudinary CDN).
+**User IDs**: User IDs are immutable once created and always use the OIDC sub (subject) as the canonical identifier.
+The upsertUser function updates name and profile data but never changes the ID to avoid foreign key constraint violations.
 **Admin Features**: Admin users (identified by `isAdmin` flag) can access additional features including the Admin Dashboard and Preview Mode for testing personalized content.
 **Public Access**: Website content is publicly accessible; authentication is optional for future features.
 **Supported OAuth Providers**: Google, GitHub, X, Apple, Email/password (via Replit Auth).